 Toxic Air and other pollutants can harm your newborn baby and be a threat to your family.

 Every expecting parent looks forward to setting up their baby’s first nursery.
 You spend the months leading up to the birth shopping in stores and online for the perfect crib, furniture, and decorations.
 You choose a theme and pick out paint, carpets, and other items to transform the room into the ideal sanctuary for your newborn.
+The thought of creating toxic air has probably not occurred to you.

 According to The Environmental Protection Agency (EPA), indoor air quality is the 4th greatest pollution threat to American households.
 Unfortunately the air in your baby’s nursery is no safer than the other rooms in your home.
+If there is toxic air, the whole home can be contaminated.

 It is very hard to find safe paint nowadays.
 Many brands claim to be low-VOC, but those levels do not include the other pigments or colors in the mixture.
 Colors are the leading source for VOC’s in paint.
 We recommend looking for paints with the Green Seal.
 These paints are certified to meet the strictest indoor air quality standards in the country.

-Stick with organic bedding
+Stick with Organic Bedding

 If you decided to go with new furniture after all, we recommend sticking with solid wood options.
 They will probably include finishes that have formaldehyde, but letting the furniture sit in a garage or storage area will help air it out.